 If you plan on paddling on calm water most often, then a canoe can be a better choice for you.
-But, if you plan on padding on large lakes, or bays where the wind can cause the water to become rough or, if you plan on paddling in the surf, then a kayak is a better choice.
+But, if you plan on paddling on large lakes, or bays where the wind can cause the water to become rough or if you plan on paddling in the surf, then a kayak is a better choice.

-If you are one of those paddlers who plans on entering and exiting their paddlecraft frequently during the day to explore land features, or to portage from one body of water to another, then a canoe is a better choice.
+If you are one of those paddlers who plan on entering and exiting their paddle craft frequently during the day to explore land features, or to portage from one body of water to another, then a canoe is a better choice.

 So, as mentioned above, the choice between a canoe and a kayak really comes down to personal choice since they both have advantages and disadvantages that cause paddlers to choose one type of paddle craft over the other.

 It is important to carefully consider what type of water you will be paddling on most often as well as to contemplate your answers to the questions listed above so that you can choose the type of paddle craft that best suits your intended purpose.